MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 - **Supported distributions**: AKS, AKS on Azure Stack HCI, Azure Red Hat OpenShift, Google Kubernetes Engine, Canonical Kubernetes Distribution, OpenShift Container Platform, and Amazon Elastic Kubernetes Service.

-Makes it possible for you to run Azure data services on-premises, at the edge, and in public clouds by using Kubernetes and the infrastructure of your choice.
+This extension makes it possible for you to run Azure data services on-premises, at the edge, and in public clouds by using Kubernetes and the infrastructure of your choice.
 This extension enables the *custom locations* feature, providing a way to configure Azure Arc-enabled Kubernetes clusters as target locations for deploying instances of Azure offerings.

 For more information, see [Azure Arc-enabled data services](../data/create-data-controller-direct-prerequisites.md) and [Create custom locations](custom-locations.md#create-custom-location).